cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 **Properties:**

-  * `scopes`
+  * `scopes` -
     Optional scopes.
-If not will set by default:  'https://www.googleapis.com/auth/devstorage.read_write', 'https://www.googleapis.com/auth/logging.write'
+If not specified, it is set by default:  'https://www.googleapis.com/auth/devstorage.read_write', 'https://www.googleapis.com/auth/logging.write'

     *default:* []
-  * `instance_type`
+  * `instance_type` -
     The instance's type.
 All available instance types can be found here:  https://cloud.google.com/compute/docs/machine-types

     *type:* string
     *default:* n1-standard-1
-  * `name`
+  * `name` -
-    Optional instance name.
-By default it will be instance id.
+    An optional instance name.
+By default it is the instance ID.

     *type:* string
     *default:*
-  * `zone`
+  * `zone` -
-    Optional zone name.
-If not given, this instance will be deployed in default zone.
+    An optional zone name.
+If not specified, this instance is deployed in the default zone.

     *type:* string
     *default:*
-  * `tags`
+  * `tags` -
     Optional tags.
-If not given, this instance will have a tag only with its name.
+If not specified, this instance has a tag only with its name.

     *type:* string
     *default:*
-  * `external_ip`
+  * `external_ip` -
-    Should the Instance be created with an externally-accessible IP address.
-This will be an ephemeral IP.
-If you would like to use an IP address which can be transferred to another Instance then connect this Instance to an `Address` node using the `cloudify.gcp.relationships.instance_connected_to_ip` relationship.
+    Specifies whether the Instance is to be created with an externally-accessible IP address.
+The address will be an ephemeral IP.
+ITo use an IP address that can be transferred to another Instance, connect this Instance to an `Address` node using the `cloudify.gcp.relationships.instance_connected_to_ip` relationship.

     *type:* boolean
     *default:* False
-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
-  * `block_project_ssh_keys`
+  * `block_project_ssh_keys` -
-    Disable project-wide ssh keys for this Instance
+    Disables project-wide SSH keys for this Instance.

     *type:* boolean
     *default:* False
-  * `image_id`
+  * `image_id` -
     The ID of the image in your GCP account.

     *type:* string
     *default:* {}
-  * `additional_settings`
+  * `additional_settings` -
     Additional instance settings.

     *default:* {}
-  * `startup_script`
+  * `startup_script` -
-    A script which will be run when the Instance is first started example:
+    A script that is run when the Instance is first started.
+For example,
       type: string
       script: |
         yum install some stuff